 Once you’ve separated them all out into types, you should have a visual on which piles might need culling more than others.

 It can be easiest to start the cull by pulling out your favourite items first.
 The ones that you’re excited about using.
 Once you have those aside, it’s time to look at the others.

 Next, put in the giveaway pile those that you no longer love, and know, in your heart of hearts, that you won’t use.

 This is where it can get tricky, so it can be best to set limits on how many of each item you’re allowed to keep, to help you with this process.

 Set some guidelines and limits

-What limit can you set for yourself?
+- What limit can I set for myself?

 With these limits and guidelines you’ve set yourself, you should be able to maintain your stash too.
 You can’t splurge on a new notebook until you’re down to four spares.

-Lastly, because of your addiction, and over-supply, you could set a da-da-da (melodramatic surprise sound) buying stationery ban.
+Lastly, because of your addiction, and over-supply, you could set a – da-da-da (melodramatic surprise sound) – stationery buying ban.